ViolaFlower/Re-Console-Legacy/README.md

  or [Console-idated](https://modrinth.com/modpack/console-idated).

 # 🍉 Sponsor
-Are you looking to enjoy Legacy Tweaks with your friends?
-Feel free to use my code `` raamviot50`` for 25% off your first month of any server from BisectHosting, supporting me in the process.
+Are you looking to enjoy Re-Console: Legacy with your friends?
+Feel free to use my code ``raamviot50`` for 25% off your first month of any server from BisectHosting, supporting me in the process.

 [![BisectHosting Partnership](https://cdn.modrinth.com/data/cached_images/3d811a958c28645cf1007ccc3d90cb282921bf7f.webp)](https://bisecthosting.com/raamviot50)